kilowhat/kilowhat.net/_extensions/wordpress.md

 Setting this value will not change whether comments are opened or closed by default.
 Default comments status is still controlled by the corresponding native WordPress settings.

+### Override Flarum discussion tags

+*Since version 1.5 of the WordPress plugin.
+Requires version 1.8+ of the Flarum extension*

+**Default value:** *not set*

+This setting is optional.
+The value provided here will override the **Tag for new comment threads** value set in the Flarum extension.
+In a WordPress multi-site context, this allows specifying different tags depending on the currently active WordPress site.
+If you are not using WordPress multi-site, I recommend leaving this setting empty and only using the settings on the Flarum side.

+The text input accepts a list of Flarum tag slugs or IDs separated by a comma.
+If an invalid slug or ID is provided, it will be ignored and a warning will be written to the Flarum log file.

+After the initial comment discussion creation in Flarum, the tags are not updated.
+I am not sure whether WordPress or any of its plugins allow moving a post from one site to another.
+If that happens, the behaviour might be unexpected.
+But most likely nothing will happen, the discussion will stay the same in Flarum and continue to be synced with the same WordPress post ID on the next operation.

 ### Shortcode for custom themes